aji/miau/README.md

 configuration system is used.
 The base configuration lives in `config/miau-prod.toml`.
 As the name implies, this is also the production configuration.
 Changes to this file should be treated with care.
-To support alternate setups, an override file can be specified whose settings supersede the base configuration.
-When looking up a setting, the configuration system first checks the override, falling back to the base configuration if no setting was found.
+To support alternate setups, an overlay file can be specified whose settings supersede the base configuration.
+When looking up a setting, the configuration system first checks the overlay, falling back to the base configuration if no setting was found.

 This gets a bit tricky when dealing with collections of settings, such as a list and tables.
-In the situtation where a collection is present in both the base *and* override configuration, the override collection will be preferred.
+In the situtation where a collection is present in both the base *and* overlay configuration, the overlay collection will be preferred.
-As a result, contributors should be mindful of the ways they fetch data from the configuration system and think about the implications of an override.
+As a result, contributors should be mindful of the ways they fetch data from the configuration system and think about the implications of an overlay.

 ## Code style